Which Of The Following Statements About Cyclooctatetraene Is Not True

 Statement 4: "Cyclooctatetraene's diatropicity is higher than benzene."

 This statement is false.
 Diatropicity refers to the ring current induced by the magnetic field.
-Aromatic molecules like benzene exhibit diamagnetic ring currents, which are associated with high stability.
+Practically speaking, aromatic molecules like benzene exhibit diamagnetic ring currents, which are associated with high stability.
 COT, lacking aromaticity, exhibits a far weaker, if any, diamagnetic ring current compared to benzene.

 Statement 5: "Cyclooctatetraene readily forms a stable dianion."

 This statement is true.
 Interestingly, despite its non-aromatic nature, COT can form a stable dianion (C₈H₈²⁻).
 The addition of two electrons leads to 10 π electrons, fulfilling Hückel's rule (4n+2 where n=2).
 This dianion exhibits aromaticity and is significantly more stable than neutral COT.
-This demonstrates that aromaticity can be achieved by adding electrons to certain non-aromatic systems.
+This demonstrates that aromaticity can be achieved by adding electrons to certain non-aromatic systems Which is the point..

 Frequently Asked Questions (FAQ)